See What Our Patients Have to Say!

 When medical treatment is not enough to treat the sinusitis episodes, a procedure may be indicated.
 At Nevada Sinus Relief, Dr. Sikand tailors your treatment to your specific pattern of sinusitis and diagnostic testing results such as nasal endoscopy and CT scan imaging In-House CT Scanning.
 The goal in all cases is to relieve sinus obstruction and restore the sinuses to a healthy state.

-If you require sinusitis treatment in Las Vegas, call 702.805.1550 or click here to schedule an appointment online.
+If you require sinusitis treatment in Las Vegas, call 702.805.1550 or click here to request an appointment online.